xAirx/Express-Api-for-React-Native-project/README.md

 &nbsp;

 ## TODO

     ------Upcoming:---------

-    Design the Express server to handle CORS
-    Develop user authentication based on OAuth protocol Demonstrate the various Backend as a Service approaches

     OAUTH - FACEBOOK ETC.
     CORS - WHITELISTING ETC.
     FILEUPLOADING - configure the Multer module to enable file uploading Passport with JWT (Mongoose)

-     ------------------ADMIN panel and Users Panel---------------
+     ------------------ADMIN panel ----------------

      Authentication based on being an admin or not.

      Admin based management, being able to see a user list

+         Admin allowed see and flag dishes as featured or not. and see it in the adminpanel

+     	 Admin can see and flag leaders as featured for the frontpage and see it in the adminpanel

+	 Admin allowed / able to upload files, such as images when creating new dishes. and see it in the adminpanel

+	 Admin can  GET all the registered users' information from the database and see it in the adminpanel

+     ----------------- Users Panel    ---------------

+     Via Userpanel able to update profilepicture, description etc.

+     Via Userpanel able to update a submitted comment and delete a submitted comment

+     Favorite functionality for users

      Comment and form support for the users to interact with the content.

-     Favorite functionality for users

      Support for a user to manage their own comments, delete functionality.

      API supporting various objects of which contains members of the “company”

 &nbsp;
 &nbsp;
 &nbsp;